Common Name: Budgett’s Frog

 Size: Females reach 3.9 inches (100 mm) while males only reach half of that

-The Budgett’s Frog is a very weird looking frog.
+The Budgett’s Frog is a very weird looking frog and is found in the pet trade because of it.
 It is mostly an aquatic frog but during the dry months, the frog makes a cocoon out of un-shed skin to prevent it from drying out.

 It is named after John Samuel Budgett all the way back in 1899.
 It is found in the Gran Chaco region of South America.